victrme/Bonjourr/README.md

   <img src="https://raw.githubusercontent.com/victrme/Bonjourr/master/src/assets/images/bonjourr.png" width="50%"></img>
 </p>

-Bonjourr is a new home page for your Internet browser, inspired by the looks of iOS' Bedtime option.
+Bonjourr is a home page for your Internet browser, inspired by the looks of iOS' Bedtime feature.

 While this startpage is minimal and beautiful, it is also thought out to be practical.
-Customizable, Bonjourr fits perfectly in your workflow, making you more productive.
-Here's some options:
+Customisable, Bonjourr fits perfectly in your workflow, making you more productive and serene.
+Here's some features:

+-   Beautiful, minimal design
--   Custom background
+-   Highly customisable
 -   Weather based on your location
 -   Quick links to your favorite websites
+-   Fast & smooth
 -   Dark mode
+-   Open source and respects your privacy
 -   And more...

 Bonjourr is available in English, French, Spanish, Swedish, Dutch, Polish, Portuguese (Brazil), Italian, Russian and Chinese.